hashbangcode/vlad-docs/usage/variables.md

 Whether to allow all hosts (0.0.0.0) or a specific IP address (which is taken from the boxipaddress variable) default value: true

+__mysql_slow_query_log_status__

+This sets the MySQL slow query log status.
+Turn on with 1, turn off with 0.

+default value : 0

+__mysql_slow_query_log_location__

+This sets the location of the MySQL slow query log.

+default value : '/var/log/mysql/mysql-slow.log'

+__mysqL_long_query_time__

+The amount of time that a query must last before being logged into the slow query log.

+default value: 2

+mysql_log_queries_not_using_indexes

+Whether MySQL should also log any query that doesn't use indexes.

+default value: false

 ## SSH

 __ssh_port__